Kreativadelar/TankBot-Obstacle-Avoidance/Readme.md

 **Simple obstacle avoidance**

-Using a fixed ultrasonic sensor to navigate throw the obstacles with a simple algorithm.
+Using a fixed ultrasonic sensor and a simple algorithm to navigate throw the obstacles.

 ![TankBot](/Images/simple_program.JPG)